 Beyond the unusual-looking tube, I was immediately attracted to the Nars Climax mascara for the thick, fluffy brush.
 I know my lashes, and my lashes love this type of brush.
 Sure enough, after I curled my lashes and swiped the formula through, I was happy to see instant volume after just one coat.
 But one is never enough, so I kept applying and applying and applying.
 This stuff does not clump, no matter how many layers you apply.
 I probably applied about 10 layers before my arm got tired, and still, my lashes looked nice and airy and not at all spidery.

 “It looks great.
 The brush is a good size: not too big, not too small.
 It reaches every lash and is buildable; you can layer it up without clumping.
-But you really don’t need to repeat apply.
+But you don’t need to reapply.
 It pretty much covers every lash and lengthens, thickens, and fans out in one coat.
-We’re talking serious false lash effect, zero faff.
+We’re talking serious false lash effect.
 If standout lashes are your thing, then Climax should most definitely be the next mascara you buy.
 You won’t be disappointed—I promise.” — Amy Lawrenson, U.K. Editorial Director

 “Leave it to Nars to come up with another sultry-inspired product.
 Let’s start with the packaging: Climax mascara comes in a suggestive blood-red tube with deep grooves and edges, and the wand, full and voluptuous, coats every lash with glossy, inky formula.
 As you can tell by my before picture, my lashes are almost negligible without mascara, but after treating them with Climax, they reached their peak (sorry).
 I’m fond of tacky formulas because they tend to lift my lashes the most, and this mascara is quite wet, so I think I’ll love it more in a few weeks when it starts to dry out a bit.
 But in terms of first impressions, I was really into how full and fluttery my lashes were after brushing on several coats.” — Lindsey Metrus, Senior Editor